clarklindeveloper/notes/react - udemy - maximilian schwarzmuller - the complete guide.md

 * Central Store - think about Redux like a giant js Object.
 * A Component - it wants to manipulate and gain state, but doesnt do it directly, store will be difficult to track and react wont pick it up
 * Actions - a messenger - dispatched from components, action is infomation with a type.. possible includes payload (other data)
-* Reducer - pure function (no side effects) that changes the store -> action reachs reducer, reducer can check actions type, then define code for the action in the reducer.4
+* Reducer - pure function (no side effects) that changes the store -> action reachs reducer, reducer can check actions type, then define code for the action in the reducer

 Reducer